vishal-s-patel/BrainVire/readme.md

 ## Development server

 Run `node server.js` for a dev server.
-Navigate to `http://localhost:3000/`.
+Navigate to `http://localhost:3000/api` to check server running status.
 Run this command every time you made changs in any file to reflect changes.